Skip to content

 Thomas Hardy Walk - Hardy's Cottage to Max Gate (return)

-Join us on a free guided walk from Thomas Hardy's birthplace to Max Gate, the house Hardy designed, built and then died.
+Join us on a free guided walk from Thomas Hardy's birthplace to Max Gate, the house Hardy designed, built and lived in until he died.

 • Booking essential